amath-idm/post-omicron/README.md

 The repository is organized as follows:

-- `post-omicron` contains the code for reproducing each figure of the manuscript.
+- `run_` scripts contain the code for reproducing each figure of the manuscript.
-- `figs` contains the figures generated from the above scripts and used in the manuscript.
+- `plot_` scripts contain the figures generated from the above scripts and used in the manuscript.

 ## Installation